sapcc/arc/website/source/docs/api/index.html.markdown

 The API server, the main interface to Arc, offers a RESTful API service, a job scheduler with log collections and supervision based on heartbeat.

+## HTTP API

+Due to the variety of options, the API is documented in its own section.
+See the [HTTP API](/docs/api/api.html) section for more information.

 ## Job scheduler

 Each job executed through the API Server will be persisted in the database.
 Due to the fact that the server subscribes to all